Woman with laptop and notebook at table with another woman in bright room

 Develop a calming routine

 This is the kind of life hack you can use way after your college admission interviews.
 The gist is to develop a calming routine around something you look forward to and do regularly—maybe it’s seeing your best friend on the weekend or going to baseball practice.
 Before you head out to those activities, do the same routine every single time: for example, you might take a shower, stretch for two minutes, listen to your favorite song, and eat an apple.
-Then, the next time you have to do something stressful (like a college admission interview), go through your same calming routine as if you were about to do that thing you enjoy.
+Then the next time you have to do something stressful (like a college admission interview), go through the same calming routine as if you were about to do that thing you enjoy.
 It will trick your brain, and it works like magic.

 Related: 7 Easy Ways to Make Your Semester More Mindful